hub4j/github-api/src/site/markdown/index.md

 The library supports both github.com and GitHub Enterprise.

-There are some corners of the GitHub API that's not yet implemented, but the library is implemented with the right abstractions and libraries to make it very easy to improve the coverage.
+Most of the GitHub APIs are covered, although there are some corners that are still not yet implemented.

 Sample Usage
 -----